 Evidence generated from the build.
 Execution gated per operator until training is current.

-How neil worksBecause execution, validation, training, and records live together, neil can help change the process itself: scope impact, propose the next version, route approval and retraining, and produce the validation pack.
+How neil connects itBecause execution, validation, training, and records live together, neil can help change the process itself: scope impact, propose the next version, route approval and retraining, and produce the validation pack.
 The live process changes only by approved version.

 Legacy stacks turn every improvement into a revalidation project.
-Seal lets operations evolve one governed version at a time.
+Seal lets each process evolve one governed version at a time.

-Pick the process you want running first. neil proposes the starting blueprint.
-QA approves the release.
+How neil worksChoose the next process. neil proposes its blueprint.
+QA approves each release.
 Validation packs, training, review, live records, and audit trails stay connected as you expand.

 Medicine needs proof before it reaches patients.